 The trail then heads northeast to its eastern terminus at Chadds Ford, PA

-on the banks of the Brandywine River.
+near the banks of the Brandywine River.

 The members of the Mason-Dixon Trail System, Inc. hope that you enjoy your hikes on the trail.
 Volunteers from several states have constructed and are maintaining it.
 Our organization is aging and needs to mentor a new generation to run the organization.
 Unless we get some new active members we are in danger of losing the trail.
 Please consider helping.
 We need officers in the organization as well as trail maintainers.
 We meet four times a year at the convenience of the officers.
 Maintainers work at their own pace.
 For more